dkmva/pegit/README.md

 #### Running pegIT:

 pegIT can be run as a command-line tool or a web-tool.
-To launch the web-tool, run `python manage.py runserver`, the tool can now be accessed at http://localhost:8000.
+To launch the web-tool, run `python manage.py runserver --insecure`, the tool can now be accessed at http://localhost:8000.
 In web-tool mode, pegit creates oligos in the background, in a separate shell run `python manage.py celery`, to launch celery for processing jobs in the background.

 To run the command-line version, run `python pegIT.py`